JuliaData/DataFrames.jl/docs/src/man/basics.md

  "Purpose"
 ```

-You can explore more options of filtering column naes in the documentation of
+You can explore more options of filtering column names in the documentation of
 the [`names`](@ref) function.

 If instead you wanted to get column names of a data frame as `Symbol`s use the `propertynames` function: